freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/getting-a-coding-job/index.md

 ## Pro tip:

 Like in any other industry or field, the hardest part is actually getting started.
 Do not worry too much and take action instead - the results will be mesmerizing.

+Also, if you're new to coding, don't immediately focus on your salary, but focus on finding a job where you can improve your coding skills and up your game.
+The rest will follow.